Search for Important Questions

 1. Write importance of computers in Financial Accounting.

-1. Prepare the Trading and Profit & Loss Account for the year ended 31st March, 2016 and Balance Sheet as on that date taking into account the provided adjustments.
+2. Prepare the Trading and Profit & Loss Account for the year ended 31st March, 2016 and Balance Sheet as on that date considering the provided adjustments.

 1. Write the distinction between management accounting and financial accounting.